Virtual-World-RE/NeoGF/README.md

 sys folder contains AFS system files of the game and generated files needed for AFS operations:
 * tableofcontent.bin - TOC sys file: You can edit this file it will be handled by the --pack command.
 * filenamedirectory.bin - FD sys file: This file is created only if there is a FD in the AFS.
 * filename_resolver.csv - Created when multiple files have the same name in the FD.
-New names use "filename (N).ext" format with N:Integer.
 * afs_rebuild.conf - Edit this file for rebuilding the AFS.
 * afs_rebuild.csv - Edit this file with correct values set in afs_rebuild.conf for rebuilding the AFS.
+### filename_resolver.csv
+When there is a FD, new names use "filename (N).ext" format with N:Integer.
+Each line contains a couple of "index/unpacked_filename".
+If there is no FD in the AFS files are named with their index, for instance: "00000002" for the second file.
+You can use the resolver to rename files using the index like this: "2/my_new_filename.ext".
+Then during pack afstool.py will auto detect the file and put it at the right index.
 ### afs_rebuild.conf:
 All offsets and indexes are stored in hexadecimal with 0x prefix: 0xabcdef.
 Use auto when it's possible.
 #### \[Default\] section